usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

-In the NPRM, the Department asked commenters about the relationship between the content covered by the archived web content exception and the exception for preexisting conventional electronic documents set forth in § 35.201(b).
-131 In response, some commenters sought clarification about the connection between the exceptions or recommended that there should only be one exception.
+In the NPRM, the Department asked commenters about the relationship between the content covered by the archived web content exception and the exception for preexisting conventional electronic documents set forth in § 35.201(b). {% fn 131 %} In response, some commenters sought clarification about the connection between the exceptions or recommended that there should only be one exception.
 The Department believes both exceptions are warranted because they play different roles in freeing up public entities’